University of Pennsylvania senior societies: Zelosophic Society

-The Zelosophic Society, one of the two oldest senior societies at the University of Pennsylvania, was founded in 1829 as an alternative to its rival literary society, Philomathean Society (which was established 1813).

-Per Penn archives, “Zelosophic” is translated roughly as “endowed with a zeal for learning or wisdom” and its members were commonly called “Zelos”.
-The society’s purpose was to discuss literature and, like the Philomathean, to conduct debates.
-Per Penn archives, the Zelosophic Society's first two iterations lasted from 1829 to 1864 and again from 1892 to 1941.
-There is no present reported information that the society still exists though it is rumored that 20 students per graduating class are tapped to be part of this society.
-Their membership remains secretive.
+The Zelosophic Society was founded in 1829 as an alternative to its rival literary society, Philomathean Society (which was established in 1813).
+“Zelosophic” is translated roughly as “endowed with a zeal for learning or wisdom” and its members were commonly called “Zelos”.
+The society's purpose was to discuss literature and, like the Philomathean, to conduct debates.
+The Zelosophic Society's first two iterations lasted from 1829 to 1864 and again from 1892 to 1941.